cryptoeconomics-study/book/chapter-10.md

 + Simplest, easy-to-understand mechanics
 + Most robust in terms of price stability
 + Least vulnerable to software failure as collaterals are held off-chain
++ Moderately capital efficient, does not require overcollateralization

 Cons:
 - Centralized, single point of failure — need a trusted custodian to store the fiat